rahatzamancse/rahatzamancse/README.md

 <a href="https://stackoverflow.com/users/6452525/rahat-zaman"><img align="right" height="30" src="https://img.icons8.com/color/30/000000/stackoverflow.png"></a>

 ## TL;DR
-- 🔭 I’m currently an **Graduate Research Assistant at University of Arizona**.
+- 🔭 I’m currently a **Graduate Research Assistant and PhD student at University of Arizona**.
 - 🌱 I’m currently learning **[Multi-Perspective Simultanious embedding with GAN](https://mpse.netlify.app/hello-bye.html)**.
 - 🤔 I’m looking for help with **Developing GAN for point-cloud like PointNet in Tensorflow**.
 - 👯 I’m looking to collaborate on **Data Visualization with Machine Learning**.